ankitects/anki-manual/src/searching.md

 finds notes with tags starting with "ani".

 `deck:french`\
-find cards in a deck called "French", or its subdecks.
-Note that, when "French" is a subdeck of another deck the search works like the following example.
+find cards in a top-level deck called "French", or its subdecks like "French::Vocab".
+It will not match subdecks with that name, such as "Languages::French".

 `deck:french::words`\
 find cards in a deck called "Words" when it's a subdeck to "French".
 Don't use `deck:words` as it'll not work.